Difference ATL, BTL, and TTL marketing

 • Targeted Search Engine Marketing: Online advertising through search engines helps businesses reach users who are actively searching for related products or services.
 By targeting specific keywords, companies can attract leads with a higher likelihood of conversion.

-• In-Store Promotions: In-store marketing strategies, such as point-of-sale displays, product sampling, and promotional events, encourage customers to make purchases on the spot.
+• In-Store Promotions: In-store marketing strategies, such as point-of-sale displays, product sampling marketing, and promotional events, encourage customers to make purchases on the spot.
 These tactics are effective for driving immediate sales and enhancing customer experience.

 Advantages of Below the Line Marketing (BTL)